vboyev-MSFT/defender-docs/defender-endpoint/configure-endpoints-mdm.md

 ## Offboard devices using Mobile Device Management tools

-For security reasons, the package used to Offboard devices will expire 7 days after the date it was downloaded.
-Expired offboarding packages sent to a device will be rejected.
-When downloading an offboarding package you'll be notified of the packages expiry date and it will also be included in the package name.
+For security reasons, the package used to Offboard devices expires seven days after the date it was downloaded.
+Expired offboarding packages sent to a device are rejected.
+When downloading an offboarding package, you're notified of the package's expiry date, and the date is included in the package name.

 > [!NOTE]
 > To avoid unpredictable policy collisions, onboarding and offboarding policies must not be deployed at the same time on a device.